FRosner/outpourings/docker/blog_post.md

 # Introduction

 Since its open source launch in 2013, Docker became one of the most popular pieces of technology out there.
-A lot of companies are contributing and a huge amount of people are using and adopting it.
+A lot of companies are contributing, and a huge amount of people are using and adopting it.
 But why is it so popular?
 What does it offer that was not there before?
 In this blog post we want to dive deeper into the internals of Docker to understand how it works.

 The first part of this post will give a quick overview about the basic architectural concepts.
 In the second part we will introduce four main functionalities that form the foundation for isolation in Docker containers: 1) cgroups, 2) namespaces, 3) stackable image-layers and copy-on-write, and 4) virtual network bridges.
 In the third section there will be a discussion about opportunities and challenges when using containers and Docker.
 We conclude by answering some frequently asked questions about Docker.